dotnet/csharpstandard/standard/types.md

 - No warning shall be generated when a variable of a reference type that possibly has the null value.
 - For any reference type `T`, the annotation `?` in `T?` generates a message and the type `T?` is the same as `T`.
   > *Note*: This message is characterized as “informational” rather than “warning,” so as not to confuse it with the state of the nullable warning setting, which is unrelated. *end note*
-- The null-forgiving operator `!` (§Null-Forgiving-Expressions) generates a message, and has no effect.
+- The null-forgiving operator `!` (§Null-Forgiving-Expressions) has no effect.

 > *Example*:
 >